Nervosys/Botnix/docs/languages-frameworks/swift.section.md

   (If not targeting macOS, replace `macosx` with the Xcode platform name.)
 - On other platforms: `lib/swift/linux/x86_64`
   (Where `linux` and `x86_64` are from lowercase `uname -sm`.)
-- For convenience, Nixpkgs also adds `lib/swift` to the search path.
+- For convenience, Botpkgs also adds `lib/swift` to the search path.
   This can save a bit of work packaging Swift modules, because many Nix builds will produce output for just one target any way.